khulnasoft-lab/design.khulnasoft.com/contents/components/badge.md

 - **Neutral**: Metadata that is stable but special, or that requires moderate emphasis.
 Has a neutral meaning.
 - **Info**: Metadata that is noteworthy, or communicates a state of active progress.
 Has a neutral to slightly positive meaning.
 - **Success**: Metadata that is positive or desired.
 Has a clearly positive connotation.
-- **Warning**: Metadata that is sub-optimal byt not critical.
+- **Warning**: Metadata that is sub-optimal but not critical.
 Has a slightly negative meaning.
 - **Danger**: Metadata that is critical or problematic.
 Has a strongly negative meaning.
 - **Tier**: Metadata that indicates which product tier an entity belongs to.